 Reusable bottles, less waste

 Liquid fuel camp stoves (often called white gas backpacking stoves), like MSR’s Dragonfly and WhisperLite stoves, beat out canister stoves as the eco-friendlier fuel source for one key reason: Liquid fuel bottles are reusable.
-Instead of throwing away several metal canisters (or recycling MSR’s IsoPro canisters) after a backpacking trip, you can simply refill a liquid fuel bottle for your next trip.
+Instead of throwing away empty metal canisters (or recycling MSR’s IsoPro canisters) after a backpacking trip, you can simply refill a liquid fuel bottle for your next trip.

 Exact fuel amounts, every drop used

-Of course, canister stoves offer important advantages in the outdoors—they’re light, compact and maintenance-free.
+Of course, canister stoves do offer important advantages in the outdoors—they’re light, compact and maintenance-free.
 Liquid fuel stoves, including multi-fuel camp stoves, generally weigh a bit more than their canister counterparts, but they offer superior cooking versatility and cold-weather performance.
 And those few extra grams may be worth it to you when you think of all the waste you’re reducing.